ProvCheck Terms and Conditions

 (iii) for those matters stated in clause 10.3(a)(ii).

-Each party must take reasonable steps to mitigate any loss or damage, cost or expense it may suffer or incur arising out of anything done or not done by the other party under or in connection with the Agreement.
+10.5.
+Mitigation: Each party must take reasonable steps to mitigate any loss or damage, cost or expense it may suffer or incur arising out of anything done or not done by the other party under or in connection with these Terms.

 11. Term, Termination and Suspension

-Either party may terminate the Agreement on at least one month’s prior notice before the expiry of the Initial Term or Renewal Term that they do not wish to renew this Agreement.
+11.1.
+No fault termination: Either party may terminate these Terms on at least one month’s prior notice that they do not wish to renew this these Terms.

-(a) Either party may, by notice to the other party, immediately terminate the Agreement if the other party:
+(a) Either party may, by notice to the other party, immediately terminate these Terms if the other party:

-(i) breaches any material provision of the Agreement and the breach is not:
+(i) breaches any material provision of these Terms and the breach is not:

 (ii) becomes insolvent, liquidated or bankrupt, has an administrator, receiver, liquidator, statutory manager, mortgagee’s or chargee’s agent appointed, becomes subject to any form of insolvency action or external administration, or ceases to continue business for any reason; or

-(iii) is unable to perform a material obligation under the Agreement for 30 days or more due to Force Majeure.
+(iii) is unable to perform a material obligation under these Terms for 30 days or more due to Force Majeure.

-(b) If the remedies in clause 7.5(c) are exhausted without remedying or settling the IP Claim, the Supplier may, by notice to the Client, immediately terminate the Agreement.
+(b) If the remedies in clause 7.5(c) are exhausted without remedying or settling the IP Claim, the Supplier may, by notice to the Client, immediately terminate these Terms (and the Client’s right to access and use the Service).

-(a) Termination or expiry of the Agreement does not affect either party’s rights and obligations that accrued before that termination or expiry.
+(a) Termination or expiry of these Terms does not affect either party’s rights and obligations that accrued before that termination or expiry.

-(b) On termination or expiry of the Agreement, the Client must pay all Fees for Services provided prior to that termination or expiry.
+(b) On termination or expiry of these Terms, the Client must pay all Fees for the Service provided prior to that termination or expiry.

-(c) Except to the extent that a party has ongoing rights to use Confidential Information, at the other party’s request following termination or expiry of the Agreement and subject to clause 11.4(d), a party must promptly return to the other party or destroy all Confidential Information of the other party that is in the first party’s possession or control.
+(c) Except to the extent that a party has ongoing rights to use Confidential Information, at the other party’s request following termination or expiry of these Terms and subject to clause 11.4(d), a party must promptly return to the other party or destroy all Confidential Information of the other party that is in the first party’s possession or control.

 (d) At any time prior to one month after the date of termination or expiry, the Client may request:

-Without limiting any other right or remedy available to the Supplier, the Supplier may restrict or suspend the Client’s access to the SaaS Service and/or delete, edit or remove the relevant Data if the Supplier considers that the Client (including any of its personnel) has:
+11.5.
+Rights to restrict: Without limiting any other right or remedy available to the Supplier, the Supplier may restrict or suspend the Client’s access to the Service and/or delete, edit or remove the relevant Data if the Supplier considers that the Client (including any of its personnel) has:

-(b) used, or attempted to use, the SaaS Service:
+(b) used, or attempted to use, the Service:

 (i) for improper purposes; or

-(c) transmitted, inputted or stored any Data that breaches or may breach the Agreement or any third-party right (including Intellectual Property Rights and privacy rights), or that is or may be Objectionable, incorrect or misleading; or
+(c) transmitted, inputted or stored any Data that breaches or may breach these Terms or any third-party right (including Intellectual Property Rights and privacy rights), or that is or may be Objectionable, incorrect or misleading; or

 (a) The Supplier must notify the Client where it restricts or suspends the Client’s access, or deletes, edits or removes Data, under clause 11.6.